Heart Murmurs in Children in Chicago

 In fact, many children have a heart murmur at some point of their lives.
 As blood flows normally from atrium to ventricle to atrium to ventricle in a young, healthy heart, there may be sounds beyond that “lub dub.”
 These “innocent” or “functional” heart murmurs may come and go throughout childhood, depending upon your child’s position while being examined, any fevers, or heart rate.
 These murmurs pose no health threat and will disappear as your child grows.
 Innocent heart murmurs do not require medication, special diets or activity limitations.

-Heart murmurs can be, occasionally, symptoms of more serious heart issues such as valve abnormalities, heart muscle disorders and congenital heart defects.
+Heart murmurs in children can be, occasionally, symptoms of more serious heart issues such as valve abnormalities, heart muscle disorders and congenital heart defects.
 Septal defect, a hole in the heart’s septum, may close on its own but does require regular monitoring.
 Symptoms of serious illnesses include, in infants, rapid breathing, difficulty feeding, failure to thrive and cyanosis or blueness in the lips.
 Older children may experience chest pains, unusual fatigue, and difficulty when doing physical activities.

 When there is any indication that a murmur is more than innocent or other symptoms are present, Alzein Pediatrics’ pediatric cardiologist Dr. Nida Yousef will perform a thorough examination and a pain-free, non-invasive echocardiogram to ensure a complete diagnosis.